Arms-length management organisation

-In the United Kingdom, an arms-length management organisation (ALMO) is a not-for-profit company that provides housing services on behalf of a local authority.
+In the United Kingdom, an arm's-length management organisation (ALMO) is a not-for-profit company that provides housing services on behalf of a local government on arm's length terms.
 Usually, an ALMO is set up by the authority to manage and improve all or part of its housing stock.
 Ownership of the housing stock itself normally stays with the local authority.
 The work of an ALMO may overlap with that of a tenant management organisation (TMO).

 Prevalence

 By 2010, ALMOs managed more than half of all council housing – more than 1 million homes across 65 local authority areas.
-This number has since reduced as local authorities have taken services back in-house or stock has been transferred.
-In 2016 there were 37 ALMOs, managing nearly a third of local authority housing, approximately half a million council and ALMO homes.
+This number has since been reduced, as local authorities have taken services back in-house or stock has been transferred.
+In 2016, there were 37 ALMOs, managing nearly a third of local authority housing, approximately half a million council and ALMO homes.
 As of January 2024, further closures have reduced the number of ALMOs in England to 19, with 226,454 homes in management.
-The forthcoming closure of Newcastle-on-Tyne's ALMO will reduce these figures to 18 ALMOs and 198,813 homes.
+The forthcoming closure of the Newcastle-on-Tyne's ALMO will reduce these figures to 18 ALMOs and 198,813 homes.

 Ownership and oversight

 ALMOs are owned by local authorities and operate under the terms of a management agreement between the authority and the organisation.
-An ALMO is managed by an (often unpaid) board of directors which includes tenants, local authority nominees, and independent members.
+An ALMO is managed by an (often unpaid) board of directors, on which sit tenants, local authority nominees, and independent members.
 At least a third of an ALMO board is normally made up of tenants.

 Establishment of an ALMO separates the day-to-day housing management role of the landlord from the wider strategic housing role of the local authority.
-However, the local authority normally retains ownership of the housing and tenants remain secure tenants of the local authority.
-Ministers do not give consent to the establishment of a new ALMO without clear evidence that the council has consulted its tenants and leaseholders and can demonstrate a balance of support from them for the ALMO proposal.
+However, the local authority normally retains ownership of the housing, and tenants remain secure tenants of the local authority.
+UK government ministers do not give consent to the establishment of a new ALMO without clear evidence that the local council has consulted its tenants and leaseholders and can demonstrate a balance of support from them for the ALMO proposal.
 Unlike stock transfers to housing association, councils are not required to hold a ballot when transferring management to an ALMO.
 However, many councils still choose to do so.

 ALMOs are inspected and rated by the Housing Inspectorate (which was part of the Audit Commission).
 The Communities and Local Government (CLG) offered additional resources towards the cost of achieving the Decent Homes Standard to councils via ALMOs that were assessed as 2* (good) or 3* (excellent) on inspection.
 All ALMOs are registered with the National Federation of ALMOs (NFA) which lists them on its website together with copies of inspection reports and the number of stars achieved upon inspection.